Our Local Offer for Children with Special Educational Needs.

 Hazelwood Nursery is a 4 storey building.
 We have disabled access to the building from the car park and into the children’s play area which are at the rear of the building which is used as our entrance.
 Once into the building we only have wheelchair access on the ground floor.
 The nursery office and staff area is on the 2nd floor of the building and the under 2 babies and toddlers area is on the 1st floor.
 Our 2, 3 and 4 year old children use all the areas on the ground and below ground with windows area.

-If your child has a Special Educational Need and you would like to know more about how we could support them please contact one of our management team of Paula Kneale, Sarah Kneale, Jackie Coulding and Laura Butterfield on 0161 477 0549 or email:-
+If your child has a Special Educational Need and you would like to know more about how we could support them please contact one of our management team of Paula Kneale, Sarah Kneale, and Jackie Coulding on 0161 477 0549 or email:-